 English as an Additional Language 2

-Admission Arrangements
+Admission Arrangements 2

 St Margaret's School aims to: 2

 Assessment and Monitoring of EAL Pupils 3

-Provision and Intervention for EAL pupils 3
+Provision and Intervention for EAL pupils.

-EAL Curriculum 3
+EAL Curriculum.
+3

-Arrangements for Coordinating Provision for EAL Pupils 4
+Arrangements for Coordinating Provision for EAL Pupils

+The EAL Co-ordinator

+All staff 4

 Monitoring, Reviewing and Evaluation 4

 Junior School 4